mgreenig/COVIDENCE-survey/README.md

 and maps the respondent postcodes to IMD deciles and ranks.
 For Northern Irish postcodes, we use urllib and BeautifulSoup to input the respondent postcodes into the [web API](https://deprivation.nisra.gov.uk/) provided by the Northern Irish government and save the resulting output.

+The script should be run frm the command line

 The patient mappings to IMD ranks and deciles are saved as a CSV file (not included in this repository).